 To minimise delays on your return, please complete the enclosed Returns Form to help us understand exactly why you are unsatisfied with the item.
 This allows us to process your return as quickly as possible.

 Please be careful to provide correct, valid prescription details because we cannot refund the cost of lenses made to match an incorrect prescription you have provided.
 We will also not accept returns if you were advised that the product was unsuitable by a member of our team (or via information provided on the website) before or during your purchase.

 Getting in touch with us:

 How do I know that you've received an item I returned?

 Direct Sight will let you know via email once a returned item has arrived back with us.
 Please note it will take a few days for returns to reach us and be processed.
-If you've sent a return to Direct Sight and haven't received the confirmation email after 7 days, give us a call on 0800 862 0361.

 What if the glasses I received need adjusting?

 If you need your frames adjusting, you can contact us on firstname.lastname@example.org.
 Alternatively, you can take your glasses to a local optician, although they may charge a small fee to make the necessary adjustments.